 Dr Asha de Vos (Oceanswell) was joined by the expert panel to discuss solutions to key threats to the ocean including climate change, illegal, unregulated and unreported fishing and plastic pollution.

-A recording of the seminar is now available to watch here:
+A recording of the webinar is now available to watch here:

 Moderator: Dr. Asha de Vos – Oceanswell